Email and Digital Marketing

 Shorten your SMS message

 Every time you send an SMS message, you're charged by the number of individual text messages that make up your SMS message, times the number of contacts you send it to.
-If your SMS is broken into two segments, it counts as two text messages, if your message grows to three segments, it counts as three text messages.
+If your SMS is split into two segments, it counts as two text messages; if it grows to three segments, it counts as three text messages.
 The good news is that you can fit quite a bit into 160 characters:

 • Have one call-to-action - Keep your message focused to one topic.
-If you have lots of information to share, it's better to segment your SMS contacts into groups and send more targeted messages to each segment.
+If you have a lot of information to share, it's better to segment your SMS contacts into groups and send more targeted messages to each group.

 • Use smaller words - Your brand voice is important, but there's a balance with SMS messaging.
 Longer words take up more characters and lengthen your message.

-• Reduce emoji - Emoji go hand-in-hand with text messages, but they take up extra space behind the scenes.
+• Reduce emoji use - Emoji go hand in hand with text messages, but they take up extra space behind the scenes.
 If you're going to use emoji, be strategic!

 • Give a path to more information - Don't try and cram every last detail in your message.
-Instead, share a URL where your readers can round our the picture and take an action.
-We automatically shorten it for you too!
+Instead, share a URL where your readers can round out the picture and take an action.
+We automatically shorten it for you, too!

 Make your message meaningful

-• Grab attention - Your SMS contacts signed up because they want to read your messages; you've already grabbed their attention!
+• Keep their attention - Your SMS contacts signed up because they want to read your messages; you've already grabbed their attention!
 The hard part is keeping it.
-Each message should have content that excites, and isn't part of your regular routine.
+Each message should have content that excites and isn't part of your regular routine.

-• Set a deadline - Making your message time-sensitive increases the sense of urgency to take action and increases engagement.
+• Set a deadline - Making your message time-sensitive increases the sense of urgency to act and boosts engagement.

 Questions?